-The Solvency II values are derived on a fair value basis under the EIOPA guidelines on valuation.
-In addition, Solvency II reporting requires some reclassification of assets and liabilities from the categories reported in the financial statements.
 Further details around valuation and reclassification differences are described in Section D of this report.
-The most significant valuation differences relate to the treatment of technical provisions.
+The most significant valuation difference relates to the treatment of technical provisions.

 Capital management

 The purpose of own funds management is to maintain, at all times, sufficient capital to cover the Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR) with an appropriate prudence margin as approved by the LMIE Board.